holoviz/panel/doc/tutorials/basic/design.md

 # Apply a Design

-In Panel, you can effortlessly style your apps using pre-built *designs*, even if you have no prior frontend development experience.
-These *designs*, provide ready-made visual themes for your applications:
+Panel empowers you to effortlessly style your apps using pre-built *designs*, regardless of your prior experience in frontend development.
+These *designs* offer ready-made visual themes for your applications:

-- **"bootstrap"**: This design is based on the popular [Bootstrap](https://getbootstrap.com/) library, offering a sleek and responsive user interface.
+- **"bootstrap"**: Embraces the elegance and responsiveness of the [Bootstrap](https://getbootstrap.com/) library.
-- **"fast"**: Utilizing the [Microsoft Fast Design](https://www.fast.design/) library, this design emphasizes speed and modern aesthetics.
+- **"fast"**: Harnesses the speed and modern aesthetics of the [Microsoft Fast Design](https://www.fast.design/) library.
-- **"material"**: Inspired by Google's [Material Design](https://m3.material.io/), this design provides a clean and intuitive user experience.
+- **"material"**: Draws inspiration from Google's [Material Design](https://m3.material.io/), providing a clean and intuitive user experience.
-- **"native"**: The default styling inherited from [Bokeh](https://bokeh.org/) ensures compatibility and consistency.
+- **"native"**: Ensures compatibility and consistency with the default styling inherited from [Bokeh](https://bokeh.org/).

-Additionally, Panel supports both `"default"` and `"dark"` themes to further customize the appearance of your application.
+Additionally, Panel supports both `"default"` and `"dark"` themes to further tailor the appearance of your application.

 :::{note}
-When we ask to *run the code* in the sections below, we may execute the code directly in the Panel documentation by using the green *run* button, in a notebook cell, or in a file named `app.py` served with `panel serve app.py --autoreload`.
+In the sections below, you can run the provided code directly in the Panel documentation by utilizing the green *run* button, executing it in a notebook cell, or saving it in a file named `app.py` and serving it with `panel serve app.py --autoreload`.
 :::

 ## Change the Design

-Lets give our apps a *clean and intuitive user experience* using the `"material"` *design*.
+Let's elevate our apps with a *clean and intuitive user experience* by applying the `"material"` *design*.

-Run the code:
+Run the following code:

 ```{pyodide}
 import panel as pn